pramnora/Powershell/README.md

 **NOTE**: When displaying a variable value...you must remember to include the preceeding dollar sign symbol: $VarName/
 otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.

+## Powershell Directory listing

+dir
+ls
+...both are equivalent.
+You can also try... ls Format-Table
+ls Format-List

 ## Powershell Filing

 Dir > file01.txt